 • Avoid duplicate content penalties by setting canonical tags.
 These URLs tell Google which version of a page is the “master” one for SEO value.

-• Stop when: All important pages have correct canonical tags.
+• Stop when: All pages have the correct canonical URLs.

 Here’s what to watch: